adorsys/open-banking-gateway/docs/architecture/concepts/psu-device-redirection.md

 ### Reviewing the oAuth2 Resource Owner Password Credentials Flow (ROPC)
 ROPC is one that allows a relying party to collect user credentials and take them directly to the token endpoint of the identity provider.

 From a technical perspective, this flow seems to be the simplest as it involves no redirection.
-From a data protection perspective, this flow discloses the password of the user to the RP, raising issues hard to deal with as we know that the user’s password is not supposed to be shared with third parties.
-We also assume RPs are not trustworthy enough to guarantee the secrecy of the end user's password.
+From a data protection perspective, this flow discloses the password of the user to the RP, raising issues hard to deal with as we know that the user’s password is not supposed to be shared with non-regulated third parties.
+We also assume that non-supervised RPs are not trustworthy enough to guarantee the secrecy of the end user's password.

 ### Highlighting the Open Banking Embedded Approach
-The European PSD2 initiative includes an SCA alternative called "Embedded Approach".
-This approach allows the third party provider (RP) to collect user credentials (user banking password and transaction numbers) and forward them to the user's banking service provider.
+The European PSD2 initiative ensures that all Payment Service Providers participating in the Open Banking arena must be licensed, i.e. security audited and supervised, and it mandates Strong Customer Authentication (SCA) involving a minimum of two factors, i.e. credentials.
+This includes an SCA method called "Embedded Approach", which allows a licensed third party provider (RP) to collect user credentials (user banking password and transaction numbers) and forward them to the user's banking service provider.

-Just like the oAuth2 ROPC, the PSD2 embedded SCA approach allows the TPP to see the password of the end user.
+Just like the oAuth2 ROPC, the PSD2 embedded SCA approach allows a licensed TPP to see the password of the end user.
 But despite the oAuth2 ROPC, the PSD2 embedded approach mandates a second factor which is inherently bound to the transaction being authorized (or the consent being given).
-With the second factor as enhancement and the requirement of implementing that second factor for authentication with the bank’s native online banking interface, disclosing the online banking password of the banking users to third party banking service providers (TPP) seems to be a less risky alternative than having banks and TPPs implement technical redirection based solutions they can't control.
+With the second factor as enhancement and the requirement of implementing that second factor for authentication with the bank’s native online banking interface, disclosing the online banking password of the banking users only to supervised third party banking service providers (TPP) seems to be a less risky alternative than having banks and TPPs implement technical redirection based solutions they can't control.

 ## Recommendation : Mandate the Embedded SCA Approach

-Considering the fact that all open banking transactions implement a second factor (even for the PSU identification), having the online banking password of the PSU disclosed to TPPs exposes less risk than having to mandate TPP-implementation of complex user  agent redirection.
+Considering the fact that all open banking transactions implement a second factor (even for the PSU identification), having the online banking password of the PSU disclosed to licensed TPPs exposes less risk than having to mandate TPP-implementation of complex user  agent redirection.

 Therefore, this paper recommends the __mandate__ of ASPSP support of the __Embedded SCA Approach__:
 - as second factor is simple, well understood and applied to ASPSP's native online banking interfaces as well,